Ferrari FF

-The Ferrari FF is a grand touring car that was produced by the Italian carmaker Ferrari from 2011 to 2016.
+The Ferrari FF (Type F151) is a grand touring car that was produced by the Italian carmaker Ferrari from 2011 to 2016.
 The successor to the 612 Scaglietti, the FF—whose name is an acronym for "Ferrari Four" (Note: Alluding to its four-wheel drive capability)—is a three-door shooting brake.
 Development of the FF began in 2007, and it debuted at the Geneva International Motor Show in March 2011; production started in the same month in Maranello, Italy.
 Designed under the direction of Lowie Vermeersch and Flavio Manzoni, the FF shares parts, mainly the engine, with the F12berlinetta—a coupé that was introduced one year after the FF.

 Upon its release, the FF was the world's fastest four-seater car and Ferrari's second-fastest grand tourer after the 599 GTO.
 The FF features a 6.3 L V12 engine that produces a power output of 660 PS and a torque output of 683 Nm, sufficient to give the car a maximum speed of 335 km/h and a 0 to 100 km/h acceleration of 3.7 seconds.
 Its transmission is a seven-speed dual-clutch.
 The FF has received positive reviews from critics, who appreciate its design but criticise its steep price.
 The recipient of numerous awards, including Top Gear's Estate Car of the Year in 2011, the FF was succeeded by the GTC4Lusso in 2016.